mackelab/velocity-hypothesis-test/README.rst

 For example, to install the docs extra, run :code:`pip install velotest[docs]`, or to install both the docs and dev extras, run :code:`pip install velotest[docs,dev]`.
 Similarly, if you installed in editable mode, you can run :code:`pip install -e ".[docs]"`.
+CI tests are run with Python 3.9 and 3.13, we recommend to use one of those versions.
+We got some reports regarding a `problem <https://github.com/mackelab/velocity-hypothesis-test/issues/1>`_ on certain Linux VMs, we are investigating this.

 Usage
 ----------------